The Bankrate promise

-The Capital One Quicksilver Cash Rewards Credit Card, for example, offers a flat 1.5 percent cash back on all purchases.
-That’s a pretty standard cash back percentage for a flat-rate cash back credit card and it works out to $15 in cash back for every $1,000 spent.
+The Capital One Quicksilver Cash Rewards Credit Card, for example, offers a flat 1.5 percent cash back rate on all purchases.
+That’s a pretty standard cash back percentage for a flat-rate cash back credit card, and it works out to $15 in cash back for every $1,000 spent.

 Bonus category cash back cards

 Some credit cards offer higher cash back percentages on certain types of purchases.
-These cards are called bonus category cash back cards because you get a higher rate of cash back, usually 2-3 percent, on purchases in certain categories, like travel or groceries.
+These cards are called bonus category cash back cards because you get a higher rate of cash back, usually between 2 and 3 percent, on purchases in certain categories, like travel or groceries.
 All other purchases generally earn 1 percent cash back.

-The Blue Cash Everyday® Card from American Express, for example, offers 3 percent cash back at U.S. supermarkets (up to $6,000 per year in purchases, then 1 percent), 2 percent cash back at U.S. gas stations and select U.S. department stores and 1 percent cash back on all other purchases.
+The Blue Cash Everyday® Card from American Express, for example, lets you earn 3 percent cash back at U.S. supermarkets, U.S. gas stations and U.S. online retail purchases on up to $6,000 per calendar year in purchases in each category (then 1 percent), and 1 percent cash back on all other purchases.

 Rotating category cash back cards

-Rotating category cash back cards are a little more complicated.
+Rotating category cash back cards are a bit more complicated.

-Like bonus category cash back cards, rotating category cards offer higher cash back percentages on certain types of purchases.
-These purchase categories rotate every quarter and cardholders must activate their rotating bonus categories before they can earn rewards.
+Like bonus category cash back cards, rotating category cards offer higher cash back percentages, such as 5 percent cash back, on certain types of purchases.
+These purchase categories rotate every quarter, and cardholders must activate their rotating bonus categories before earning rewards.

-These elevated cash back categories include everything from grocery stores to streaming services and often feature popular online businesses like Amazon.com, Walmart and PayPal.
+These elevated cash back categories can include anything from grocery stores to streaming services and often feature popular online businesses like Amazon.com and Walmart.

-Aside from its rotating bonus categories, the Discover it Cash Back card offers only 1 percent cash back on general purchases.
-However, new cardholders can take advantage of Discover’s Cashback Match, which will automatically match all the cash back you’ve earned at the end of your first year.
+Aside from its rotating bonus categories, the Discover it® Cash Back offers only 1 percent cash back on general purchases.
+However, new cardholders can take advantage of Discover’s Automatic Cashback Match™, which will automatically match all the cash back you’ve earned at the end of your first year.

 Choose-your-own-category cash back cards